-After months of development Wordbee has launched a new tool to help users with the translation of subtitle text files.
-This online subtitle translator also benefits from Wordbee’s translation memories, terminologies and machine translation.
-No more hustle or DIY solutions to preview your subtitles in the video, just share the location of the clip with your project members and they will setup their working environment.
+After months of development, Wordbee has launched a new tool to help users with the translation of subtitle text files.
+This online subtitle translator also benefits from Wordbee’s translation memories, terminologies, and machine translation.
+No more hustle or DIY solutions to preview your subtitles in the video; just share the location of the clip with your project members and they will set up their working environment.

-Benefits Of The New Online Subtitle Translation Feature
+Benefits of the New Online Subtitle Translation Feature

 - In-context translation for video subtitling: Translating video subtitles is a tricky task.
 Having the visual feedback of the video gives translators extra context as they translate and review subtitles.
 You can also enable the built-in character limitation feature in Wordbee to keep the subtitle translations within a specific number of characters.

-- Leverage and use translation memories, MT and glossaries: The video player is seamlessly integrated into the Translation Editor, so you can leverage your existing translation memories or terminology databases and even combine them with the use of machine translation.
+- Leverage and use translation memories, MT, and glossaries: The video player is seamlessly integrated into the Translation Editor, so you can leverage your existing translation memories or terminology databases and even combine them with the use of machine translation.

-How Does The Online SRT Translator Work
+How Does the Online SRT Translator Work?

 Load your video: First of all, make sure your text subtitle files are in one of the formats supported by Wordbee Translator.
-Once you upload these files into your project and mark them for online translation, users will then have the possibility to introduce the URL of the video or directly upload a file from their computer in the New Editor.
+Once you upload these files into your project and mark them for online translation, users will then have the ability to insert the URL of the video or directly upload a file from their computer in the New Editor.
 The feature is located next to the job/document name.

-Video settings: Once the video is uploaded in your working document, users can setup the general preferences of their video player such as time offset, subtitle display, autoplay and more.
+Video settings: Once the video is uploaded in your working document, users can set up the general preferences of their video player, such as time offset, subtitle display, autoplay, and more.

 What Is A SRT File?